JesseEmond/blitz-2024-registration/README.md

 ...
 And it paid off.
 We ended up with a _very very accurate_ bot, and you'll see exactly why in a bit.

-The bot ended up with a 5000 points game, in first position, at the end of the event.
+The bot ended up with a **5000 points** game, in first position, at the end of the event.
 For the video of the winning game, you can skip to the end of the README.

 ## Challenge Description

-TODO: description of rules

-TODO: visual example of some mid-score game
+The game we're playing looks something like this:

+TODO(emond): include image here

+The game is tick-based, lasts 1000 ticks, and we have maximum **1s** to give our actions for each game tick.

+Our cannon, on the left, is positioned at
+`(140, 400)`, and can shoot a rocket every 10 ticks.
+On each tick, we can send an action to look at a point (or change orientation) and an action to shoot, if our cannon has cooled down.

+Meteors spawn at random heights on the very right, heading left with a random orientation.
+Hitting a meteor can lead to it splitting into smaller meteors, each with a random speed and an orientation relative to their parent meteor's orientation.

+The types of meteors are:
+- **Large**: all spawns are of this type.
+They are worth 15 points, with a speed of 3 units/tick, and a radius of 40.
+On hit, it will split into two _Medium_ meteors, each with a velocity at an angle relative to their parent's of -18° and +18°, respectively.
+- **Medium**: Worth 40 points, with a speed of approximately 9 units/tick, and a radius of 20.
+On hit, will split into three _Small_ meteors, each with a velocity at an angle relative to their parent's of -30°, 0°, and +30°, respectively.
+- **Small**: Worth 60 points, with a speed of approximately 13 units/tick, and a radius of 5.

+Some interesting notes:
+- _Small_ meteors are the hardest to hit (they're  small and fast) and are worth the most when hit (i.e. if we have to choose between two meteors about to exit the screen, we should prioritize the _Small_ one), but _Large_ have the highest score potential (i.e. if we have time, we should hit as many of the _Large_ descendents as we can);
+- Split speeds have randomness in them, which means that we might miss a meteor if we guess it wrong when shooting early.

+As for the specifics of how collisions are checked (checked every tick? or at the sub-tick (continuous) level?) or how split positions are determined, we aren't told -- we'll have to make guesses and check if they're right.

+A game might look like this (for example, this is a TODO points game):

+TODO(emond): Include example game vid, + score above.

 ## Simple Bot